juanchieki/cineverse/README.md

 - Ensure `.env` is at the project root (same directory as `package.json`).
 - Close and re-run `npm run dev` after changes.
 - For logs inside `vite.config.js`, `dotenv.config()` is used only for server-side checks.
+- Save `.env` as UTF-8 (no BOM).
+If you see garbled characters, recreate the file and retype the two lines above.

 ## Deploy (Netlify/Vercel)